What is a home buyer rebate?

 Full rebate amounts are rarely 100% guaranteed

-Some companies, like Clever Real Estate, offer cash refunds, which lets them guarantee the promised amount in full.
+Some companies offer cash refunds, which lets them guarantee the promised amount in full.
 But most agents and brokers issue rebates as commission credits, which are subject to numerous terms and restrictions.

 Make sure double-check the fine print before agreeing to work with a broker based on an advertised rebate offering.
 And never assume you’ll receive the initially estimated amount when all is said and done.

 Why do agents and brokers offer home buyer rebates?

 There are two primary reasons an agent or broker would offer a commission rebate to a home buyer:

 Technology has enabled real estate agents and brokers to operate more efficiently.
 Many have realized they can offer reduced prices or savings and remain profitable.